joonro/BLP-Python/README.rst

     python "tests/test_replicate_Nevo_2000b.py"

-It creates the following results table:
+It evaluates the objective function at the starting values and creates the following results table:

 .. code-block:: python
     :number-lines: 0